KiroVasilovski/Blatt03/Blatt03.md

 the `SELECT` instruction on M1 doesn't reveal the newly created row yet.
 However, new connections can already see the newly created row.
 The row only becomes visible to M1 once M2 is committed.
 PostgreSQL uses snapshot isolation in its *Repeatable Read* isolation level.
 M1 operates on the same snapshot of the database in both `SELECT` instructions.

-A 2PL lock may have prevented M2 from performing the `INSERT INTO` statement until M1 released the read lock.
-This is assuming the read lock would be placed on all rows satisfying the condition `id > 5`.
+We would expect the behavior to be different with 2PL.
+To place a lock on the initial `SELECT`, either a table lock or a predicate lock (despite predicate locks having limited feasibility) would be necessary.
+Then the `INSERT INTO` statement of M2 would have to wait to acquire a write lock on the table, which can only happen after M1 releases its read lock at the end.

 c) We perform the following two transactions on the database: